marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 👉 Once again, I wouldn't use SQL if massive data ingestion rates must be guaranteed, but numbers into the thousands of tasks/s should fit way above 80% of the use cases.
 Pareto wins!

+🧐 Food for thoughs:

 - What does MASSIVE data ingestion mean to you?
 - What does MASSIVE data ingestion mean to your project?
 - How do you estimate your data ingestion peaks?

-> 🧐 Is it worth to use Kafka or SQL just because you don't know the ansers to the questions above?
+> Is it a good choice to use Kafka or RabbitMQ just because you don't know the answers to the questions above?

 ---